A Probabilistic Bayesian Approach to Recover $R_2^*$ map and Phase Images for Quantitative Susceptibility Mapping: Introduction

-On the other hand, undersampling also leads to decreased image quality, and we rely on prior knowledge about the images to fill in the missing information.
+On the other hand, undersampling leads to decreased image quality.
+We shall rely on prior knowledge about the images to fill in the missing information.
 For example, images are approximately sparse in some proper basis like the wavelet basis.
-Most of wavelet coefficients of an image are close to zero, and the signal energy is concentrated on a few significant entries.
-Compressive sensing (CS) methods exploit such sparse prior to improve the image quality \cite{Decode05,RUP06,CS06,SRRP06}.
-When the sparse prior is enforced through regularization functions such as the $l_1$-norm \cite{l1stable06,Yang2010ARO}, the regularization parameters need to be manually tuned to balance the tradeoff between the data fidelity term that ensures the recovery is consistent with measurements and the regularization function that ensures the recovery is sparse.
-However, the optimal parameters tuned on one dataset often do not work best on another, which leads to sub-optimal performances.
-Alternatively, the sparse prior can be interpreted from a Bayesian perspective: the signal of interest is assumed to be generated from a sparse probability distribution such as the Laplace distribution.
-The distribution parameters can be estimated jointly with the sparse signal using approximate message passing (AMP) \cite{PE_GAMP17}, which makes the Bayesian approach a better choice in this regard.
+Most of the wavelet coefficients of an image are close to zero, and the signal energy is concentrated within a small percentage of significant entries.
+Compressive sensing (CS) methods exploit such sparse prior to improve the image quality \cite{RUP06,CS06,Block:ModelT2:2009,Zhao:MR_mapping:2014,Tamir:T2:2017}.
+When the sparse prior is enforced through regularization functions such as the $l_1$-norm \cite{l1stable06,Yang2010ARO}, the regularization parameters need to be manually tuned to balance the tradeoff between the data fidelity term and the regularization function.
+However, parameter tuning is time consuming, and the parameters tuned on a training set might suffer the overfitting problem \cite{Tetko:Overfitting:1995,Hawkins:Overfitting:2004}.
+The L-curve method has been used to select an empirical regularization parameter \cite{Hansen:l_curve:2000}.
+Another empirical method was proposed in \cite{Srivastava:2016:wave_denoise} to calculate the denoising thresholds based on statistical summary of 1D electron spin resonance signals, however, it could not be used for denoising 3D MR images that have different statistical properties.
+Data-driven approaches have also been used to perform CS recovery from undersampled data, and show comparable results to empirically tuned approaches \cite{Khare:MRM:2012,Ahmad:TCI:2015}.
+Alternatively, the sparse prior can be interpreted from a Bayesian perspective: the signal of interest is assumed to be generated from a sparsity-promoting distribution such as the Laplace distribution.
+The distribution parameters can be estimated jointly with the sparse signal using approximate message passing (AMP) \cite{Rangan:GAMP:2011,PE_GAMP17}, which makes the AMP approach a better choice in this regard (without the need for exhaustive manual parameter tuning).